dhemery/cwd.dhemery.com/site/posts/2003-05-meet_people_where_they_are.md

 ---
-category:  Resistance
+title: Meet People Where They Are
 date: 2003/05/10 17:19:00
 tags:
 - relating
-title: Meet People Where They Are
-comments: true
-published: true
-layout: post
+- resistance

 ---

 <p> When you are asking people to change, it is important to understand how people respond to change.
 In my article "<a href="/articles/managing_yourself_through_change">Managing Yourself Through Change</a>" describes the Satir Change Model.
 This model says that when we respond to change, we move through four stages: Old Status Quo, Chaos, Practice and Integration, and New Status Quo. </p>